Business Journalism Major, B.A.

 Of the basic 120 hours for graduation at least 72 hours must be outside media and journalism.
 Within those 72 hours, at least 65 must be in the College of Arts and Sciences.

-Special Opportunities in Media and Journalism
+Special Opportunities in Journalism and Media

-Honors in Media and Journalism
+Honors in Journalism and Media

 An honors program is available to students who have demonstrated their ability to perform distinguished work.
 Invitation to the senior-level honors courses (MEJO 691H and MEJO 692H) is based upon a grade point average of 3.5 or better in the major and 3.3 overall, recommendation by a faculty member in the school, and approval by the director of the honors program.
 Students successfully completing the program graduate with honors or with highest honors.
+A number of other courses carry the honors designation.

-Undergraduates participate in research through a research pool that assists faculty members in their research and creative activities, through independent studies with faculty members to work on specific projects, and through the school’s honors program, which engages the student in substantive research that culminates in a thesis in the senior year.
+Some undergraduates participate in research through a research pool that assists faculty members in their research and creative activities, through independent studies with faculty members to work on specific projects, and through the school’s honors program, which engages the student in substantive research that culminates in a thesis in the senior year.